Styling

 underline, overline and strikethrough collapse into a single text-decoration declaration when more than one is set.

-from_ansi() — parse ANSI SGR escapes
+from_ansi(): parse ANSI SGR escapes

 Given one or more consecutive ANSI SGR escapes (the \x1b[...m sequences Click emits), rebuild a Style instance.
 Supports the standard 8/16-color codes (30–37, 40–47, 90–97, 100–107), the 38;5;n / 48;5;n 256-color extension, and the 38;2;r;g;b / 48;2;r;g;b 24-bit extension.
-Reset codes (0) are ignored.
+Reset codes (the full 0 reset, its parameter-less \x1b[m form included, and selective resets like 22, 39 or 49) are ignored, so parsing the full output of a style call recovers that style.
 Multiple back-to-back escapes (as Click emits when combining colors with attributes) are merged into a single Style:

 Style(fg='red', bold)